MargYeh/Open-Capstone/Final Deployment/README.md

 # Final Working Project for Deployment on Azure Blob and Azure Databricks
+This project is a simple ETL setup that is designed to be deployed on the Azure cloud system.
+It gathers data from the American Community Survey 5-Year Data (2009-2022) on an automatic schedule, cleans and combines it, and then uploads the finished clean result as parquets and csv files to an Azure Blob for further analysis (Using Tableau Public or other methods).

 ## Setup Instructions

 The files contain the notebooks collector, transformer, and the config.ini that need to be uploaded into Databricks. config.ini should be uploaded directly as a file to DBFS at dbfs://FileStore/tables/.
 The collector and transformer can be uploaded into the Databricks Workspace.

 ### Azure Deployments